 When trying to choose between a nutritionist and a dietitian, know that there are important differences in their qualifications, scope of expertise and legal status as practitioners.

-A Nutritionist is a health specialist who devotes professional activity to food and nutritional science, preventive nutrition, diseases related to nutrient deficiencies, and the use of nutrient manipulation to enhance the clinical response to human diseases.
-A Dietitian is an expert in food and nutrition.
+A dietitian is an expert in food and nutrition.
 Dietitians help promote good health through proper eating.
-They also supervise the preparation and service of food, develop modified diets, participate in research, and educate individuals and groups on good nutritional habits .
+They also supervise the preparation and service of food, develop modified diets, participate in research, and educate individuals and groups on good nutritional habits.

 - a Bachelor's degree in nutrition or dietetics

-- an internship for 6 to 12 months at a healthcare facility, foodservice company or nonprofit agency approved by the American Dietetic Association
+- an internship for 6 to 12 months at a healthcare facility, foodservice company or nonprofit agency approved by the Academy of Nutrition and Dietetics (formerly known as the American Dietetic Association)

 - successful completion of a national exam conducted by the Commission on Dietetic Registration.

-- Ongoing to retain their registration as a dietitian.
+- Ongoing education to retain their registration as a dietitian.

 A Dietitian holding a Bachelor's degree in dietetics or related areas is legally regarded as the expert in nutrition and dietary related matters.
 On the other hand, a Nutritionist may or may not have any educational qualification and is not a legally protected term in most parts of the world.